 Fly fishing for these guys can become really complicated, however, I will work with you to teach you the skills you need to master this species.
 Though it has been considered by many as the most exciting fish of all, very few people are consistently successful in catching bonefish due to their finicky nature.

 Though these fish are incredibly elusive and are often referred to as the gray ghosts of the Florida Keys, locating the fish is an easy enough task for your guide.
 There are multiple places in the Keys they like to hang out to eat, since eating is what they do most of the time.
-Captain Helms will take you to the intertidal flats, and deeper adjacent waters and mangrove areas where the bonefish can be found.
+Your guide will take you to the intertidal flats, and deeper adjacent waters and mangrove areas where the bonefish can be found.
 In shallow waters, the bonefish’s spiky fins will stick out of the water as they feed.
 In deeper waters, plumes of mud will help you locate the fish as they dig through the silt on the bottom.

 Two important tricks: